Reining In the Imperial Supreme Court

 It is not: As we discussed last time, the Supreme Court has favored the powerful, the wealthy, and the well-connected for our country’s entire history, with the possible exception of the Warren Court (1953-1969).

 Liberals view the Warren Court positively and conservatives view it as an unfortunate aberration of “judicial activism.”
-In his 2014 book The Case Against the Supreme Court (Penguin Books), Professor Erwin Chemerinskyobserves that while conservatives react negatively to the idea of a liberal Court, today they agree with all of these important Warren Court decisions.
+In his 2014 book The Case Against the Supreme Court (Penguin Books), Professor Erwin Chemerinsky3 observes that while conservatives react negatively to the idea of a liberal Court, today they agree with all of these important Warren Court decisions4.
 He further observes that while liberals fondly view the Warren Court as the only progressive Court in our history, the Warren Court could have and should have done much more to drive real-life implementation of its rulings.

 In effect, Chemerinsky argues that the Warren Court notwithstanding, the Supreme Court has failed in its core mission and we must change it (p.
 331):